fabiofos/DenTest/README.md

 Fluent Assert Validation Pattern

 Back End Notes:
-1 - Normally I do like to create another layer called "AppService" in order to provide/manipulate informations for specific projects, In our case we have only the WebApi using the others layers, that is why it was not necessary here;
+1 - Normally I do like to create another layer called "AppService", and pass to repository or service layer using that interface (SOLID). the purpose is to provide/manipulate informations for specific projects, but to keep the simplicity the mediator is connected straight to the repository layer;
 2 - Relationship between entities/tables Sales and Product should be N -> N, generating one new table ProductSales in the midle (keep it like this to simplify);
 3 - The database should have more 2 tables in order to controll the currencies (list of), and what currencies are accepeted in each machine (table currency_machine for example);
 4 - To make it simple I kept all the endpoint in the same controller (It requires basically all the services to be injected in the same controller wich is not good);